 Green spaces also provide for connectivity, and wellness in particular in high density employment type locations, including opportunities for walking and cycling.
 Moreover, they are especially important for improving green infrastructure, biodiversity, and wildlife corridors.
+Parks and open spaces also have a cultural role.
 The Council will aim to protect and enhance these strategically important open spaces and parks to provide a wider range of benefits for the County.